hebishmax/Elther-Notifier/README.md

 - Binds the results to a smart contract written in Vyper on the Ethereum network.
 - Simple CLI interface that allows direct verification or update.
 - 100% free and open source.
 - **FastAPI** backend for creating a fast and scalable web API interface to check the network status and interact with the service.
+This provides an **optional graphical interface** for developers who prefer HTTP-based interaction.

 ## Requirements
 - Python 3.7 or higher
 - `web3.py` library